 Caution: If you have never made soap before please familiarize yourself with using lye.
 Lye is caustic and can burn your eyes and skin on contact.
 This recipe will fit into your standard 3lb soap loaf mold.

 - Put safety gear on- gloves, eye shied and mask.
 Measure out the distilled water on your digital scale.
-Take 3 tbsp of the measured water and mix in the rose clay, set aside.
-Mix lye into remainder of water with tussah silk fiber, set aside to cool.
+Mix lye into water with tussah silk fiber, 3tsp rose clay and set aside to cool.

 - Measure and melt oils and butters.
 When lye water is cooled add in sodium lactate.
 Once both lye water mixture and oils are between 110-120 degrees, mix with stick blender.

-- At thin trace, add in rose clay and essential oils.
+- At thin trace add in essential oils.
 Continue to blend until you have reached medium trace.

 - Pour into soap mold then take fork and draw lines through top of soap in one direction.
 Top the end of the soap with botanicals of your choice and spray with 99% alcohol.
 In this soap I choose to use dried roses, pink himalayan salt and black lava salt.
 Cover and insulate for two days prior to cutting.
 Let cure for 4 weeks, and enjoy!